 What a treat to spend the morning with these two little girls and their parents!
 Baby P slept like a dream, and big sister A was a huge help (she helped pick all the wraps for her baby sister).
 One of my favorite parts of the session was when big sister asked if I could also photograph her other babies — she had a little baby doll and a rabbit who were both *very* interested in what I was doing (she had set them up in the window sill so they could see).
 It was very clear to me that she is going to make an excellent big sister to P — she’s clearly already been practicing quite a bit!
 The best moment of the session, however, definitely has to be when Baby P gave me a *huge* smile when I finished wrapping her in the rainbow wrap A had just picked out (A was wearing a rainbow necklace — I got the impression rainbows are pretty important to her at the moment!).

-Today I’m sharing a glimpse into my One-Year Baby Photography Package with baby Calvin.
+Today I’m sharing a glimpse into my First Year Baby Photography Package with baby Calvin.
 As I photographer I love getting the chance to build a strong relationship with families and babies, and this package allows just that.
 So when Mom, Leah, signed up for the First Year Photography Plan I was excited to get the chance to watch Calvin grow… and grow he did!
 From his first newborn session (look at those tiny fingers) to eating squash at 6-months to walking at his one year shoot, it has been an absolute joy to capture his first year!

 Being able to capture not one but many big milestones through photographs in the first year is priceless.
 Calvin’s mom Leah shares her experience and why she is a huge fan of the One Year Baby Photography Package…